 Weaknesses in the design approach used by financial companies limit their ability to ensure the best digital experience to gain a competitive advantage in the market.

 Because of these weaknesses, there is a huge gap between customer expectations and the digital offering.
 To bridge this gap, design must become more than just a tool for drawing service screens; it must be taken beyond the screen to achieve business goals, as shown in a study of 2,200 companies in 77 countries conducted by Invision.
 The design impact on revenue, cost savings and time-to-market could be five times larger - 87% versus the usual 17%, resulting in 26 times growth in company valuation.
-And the key to this is integrating a digital strategy into financial services design.
+And the key to this is integrating a brand strategy into financial services design.

 Digital Strategy in Financial Services Provides a Bridge to Customer Satisfaction